-- Working Capital recorded negative EGP 144mn as of H1 22/23.
-Taaleem has a negative working capital, as tuition is collected prior to the beginning of the semester, resulting in a negative cash conversion cycle (CCC). - CAPEX for H1 22/23 landed at EGP 117mn, recording a CAPEX/Sales of 27%, reflecting expenditures on NUB's new faculties and university hospital in the campus expansion. - Taaleem is in a Net Cash position of EGP 170mn, with total cash reaching EGP 491mn, of which EGP 322mn is made up of debt to finance Taaleem's expansion.
+- Working Capital recorded negative EGP 54mn as of 9M 22/23.
+Taaleem has a negative working capital, as tuition is collected prior to the beginning of the semester, resulting in a negative cash conversion cycle (CCC). - CAPEX for 9M 22/23 landed at EGP 175mn, recording a CAPEX/Sales of 24%, reflecting expenditures on NUB's new University Hospital, and the Faculties of Arts and Architecture in the campus expansion. - As of 9M 22/23, Taaleem stands on EGP 287mn in cash and holds a total debt of EGP 350mn, reflecting a Net Debt position of EGP 62mn, which comes in line with the Company's growth and capital structure optimization plans.